-The series will feature research with practical benefits for young people who use drugs of all kinds—legal and illegal—and those who provide services to them.
+The series will feature research with practical benefits for young people who use drugs of all kinds—legal, including alcohol and nicotine for example, and illegal—and those who provide services to them.
 We are asking for articles that consider best and promising practices in particular contexts, and that identify future areas for action, advocacy and research.

 Please consider submitting your work on “Young People, Drugs and Harm Reduction” to this special series, and spread the word amongst your colleagues and partner organizations to do the same.
 The submission platform can be accessed here; please read the submission guidelines first.
 Please ensure the correct collection series title is chosen from the “additional information” tab, and also indicate in the covering letter that the manuscript is to be considered for the “Young People, Drugs and Harm Reduction” thematic series.
 For more information, please feel free to contact the editors of the Harm Reduction Journal.